Thomas Jefferson in Vermont

 -Vice President of the United States

--President of the United States for two terms
+-President of the United States for 2 terms

 -Author of the most important single-page document ever written...The Declaration of Independence